UCLA-IRL/flint/README.md

-# ndn-compute
+# Flint

 ## Distributed Data Processing Engine (over Named Domain Networking)

 ### Introduction

-ndn-compute is a prototype distributed computing system for processing distributed datasets.
+Flint is a prototype distributed computing system for processing distributed datasets.
 Typically, these datasets are tabular data.
 Similar to Spark, transformations and reductions are run over a base dataset (called an RDD) to lazily obtain a new RDD with the operation applied.